rafelafrance/ocr_ensemble/README.md

 I recommend using them instead, I do.
 See [LabelLlama](https://github.com/rafelafrance/LabelLlama/blob/main/llama/ocr_images.py) for an example.
-It's just a good start, not the best.
+That example is just a good start, not the best.

 # ocr_ensemble![CI](https://github.com/rafelafrance/ocr_ensemble/workflows/CI/badge.svg)